ARM-21/git-collaboration-exercises/README.md

 # git-collaboration-exercises
-This repo contains file of git exercises
+This repo contains file of git exercises which will help us to learn git collaboration